How Giving Helps

 The aqueduct is being replaced and is being funded by a USDA cost-share arrangement.
 There is also a portion of the arroyo being restored with a combination of a grant from US Fish and Wildlife and volunteer assistance from Adult and Youth Service Corps.
 (Construction is almost complete as of 9/7/2018)

 The roof repairs on the Dining Hall and Ghost House, resulting from damage from the April 17 twister, will commence this month.
 We are working with the Presbyterian Foundation, Presbyterian Mission Agency Risk Management Office and Presbyterian Disaster Assistance to cover the major costs of the repairs.
-(These repairs will be underway soon.
-They were postponed to allow for an all-Ranch wedding, construction free.)
+(These repairs are currently underway 10/10/2018).

 Guests this summer have been inquiring about Upper Pavilion and the two tents for meeting spaces.
 As a reminder, the tents are being utilized for meeting space for Programs and Groups and special events because of the loss of meeting and studio spaces in the 2015 flood, and Upper Pavilion was taken down in December 2017 after serious structural damage and construction issues not-to-code were discovered.
 The foundation was left in place in the event another structure could be placed there in the future.